Skip to main content

 Hack 6: Don’t lose the nutrients by choosing the right milk

-If you had to remove certain food in their diet because it's making their indigestion worse, explore compensating for lost nutrients with milk that is easy on digestion*, like Enfagrow Gentlease 3+.
+If you had to remove certain food in their diet because it's making their indigestion worse, explore compensating for lost nutrients with milk that is easy on digestion*, like Enfagrow Gentlease 3+, with proper nutrition and stimulation.

 Summary